DeadDuck83/unit-4-game/README.md

 # unit-4-game
-Crystal guessing game
+Kitten guessing game

-Random kittens and random numbers
+Random kittens and random numbers.

+Select your kitten and see what number is added to the total.
+The goal is to match the number with the guessed number.